EvanYZhao/bsbucla/README.md

 # Bruin Study Buddies
 Built by Anderson, Anooshkha, Evan, Scott, and Theo for Winter 2023 CS35L.
 This application aims to create a more closely intertwined UCLA student community by connecting people through their class planners.
-Students can search for courses they are taking, form groups, share contact information, and even chat in real time about with other students that are also registered under our platform.
+Students can search for courses they are taking, form groups, share contact information, and even chat in real time with other students that are also registered under our platform.

 ## Built With
 - React - Frontend